AshaTulsyan/BackPropagation-on-MNIST-Image-DataSet/README.md

 momentum : This is the momentum factor (alpha) to be used in case a momentum gradient descent method is decided to be implemented.
 Default value is 0 i.e. no momentum.

-tan : This is the activation function which will be used at the hidden layer.
+tanh : This is the activation function which will be used at the hidden layer.